 Methadone is a synthetic opiate used to help those addicted to heroin and other narcotics get clean.
-This type of replacement therapy has helped people by satisfying their physical need for opiates without providing the intoxicating effects of other narcotic drugs.
+When used in conjunction with traditional therapy methods, this type of replacement therapy can help people satisfy their physical need for opiates without providing the intoxicating effects of other narcotic drugs.
+However, even when used as prescribed, individuals may decide they no longer need or want methadone as a part of their treatment plan.
+When this happens, methadone doses will typically be tapered under medical supervision.
+While this limits withdrawal symptoms, patients may still experience some side effects.

-Methadone withdrawal symptoms can be just as intense as heroin withdrawal symptoms.
-Because methadone and other opiates replace naturally occurring chemicals that manage a variety of psychological effects, when the drug leaves their system people will not be able to feel “normal.”
+Methadone is an opioid.
+This means methadone withdrawal symptoms can be almost as intense as heroin withdrawal symptoms.
+Opioids and opiates replace naturally occurring chemicals that manage a variety of psychological effects.
+As the body adjusts, the presence of opioids becomes “normal.”
+When the drug leaves a person’s system, the body will take time to return to a drug-free normal.

 - Nausea and vomiting